mauroservienti/milestone.github.io/_posts/is-it-complex-break-it-down.md

 Over time I learned how important words are.
 We have absolute concepts like color; something is red, yellow, or green.
 And then we have not such absolute concepts, like weight, size, or complexity.
 When we say that something is small or micro, it's always compared to something else.
 The same goes for weight or complexity.
 Something is not heavy; it's heavier or lighter than something else.
 On the same line, something else is more complex than another thing.

 I often listen to people defining some technology or architecture style as heavy or complex.
-I'm guilty, too; I did the same things many times.
+I'm guilty, too; I've done the same things many times.

 ## But are they complex or heavy?